 - 1. Extract the .zip file. - 2.
 Start Visual Studio, and then open the .sln file. - 3.
+Update the App.config file with valid security credentials. - 4.
 Update the code as follows: - In Program.cs, provide the bucket name and the AWS region where the bucket resides.
-The sample creates an object in this bucket. - 4.
-Execute the code. - 5.
+The sample creates an object in this bucket. - 5.
+Execute the code. - 6.
 To verify that the object was created, copy the presigned URL that the program creates, and then paste it in a browser window.

-Authenticating Requests in Browser-Based Uploads Using POST (AWS Signature Version 4)
+Authenticating Requests: Browser-Based Uploads Using POST (AWS Signature Version 4)

 Amazon S3 supports HTTP POST requests so that users can upload content directly to Amazon S3.
 Using HTTP POST to upload content simplifies uploads and reduces upload latency where users upload data to store in Amazon S3.
 This section describes how you authenticate HTTP POST requests.
 For more information about HTTP POST requests, how to create a form, create a POST policy, and an example, see Authenticating Requests in Browser-Based Uploads Using POST (AWS Signature Version 4) (p.
-51).
+54).